-- Will you display operator information, such as messages, on the controller screen? - Will you select paper trays? - What will the page layout be?
+- Will you display operator information, such as messages, on the print server screen? - Will you select paper trays? - What will the page layout be?
 For example, a large form may require an entire page but, if smaller formats are usable, you may want to print two, or even four logical pages on each physical page. - Will you use dynamic job descriptor entries (DJDEs) to change the application on a page or report basis?
-(Refer to the "Using dynamic job descriptor entries (DJDEs)" chapter for an explanation of DJDEs and their coding process.)
+Refer to the "Using DynamicJob Descriptor Entries (DJDEs)" chapter for an explanation of DJDEs and their coding process.